 Factors affecting the colour result of a natural hair dye

-It is particularly important to do a strand test before using a natural hair dye for the first time because they are more unpredictable that chemical dyes.
-A strand test is a way of testing the colour on on a small section of your hair before you put it all over your hair.
+It is particularly important to do a strand test before using a natural hair dye for the first time because they are more unpredictable than chemical dyes.
+A strand test is a way of testing the colour on a small section of your hair before you put it all over your hair.

 Can you lighten hair with natural hair dyes?

 It is not possible to lighten your hair with natural hair dyes as this requires peroxide.
 Sometimes rinsing with lemon juice can have a temporary lightening effect.

 This depends on your hair and what effect you are looking for.
 The best one for one person will not be the best one for another person.